mcabbott/TensorCast.jl/README.md

 ```

 While *tensor* is often just a fancy word for *N-dimensional array*, it has more specific meanings,
-and one of them is that the the tensor product of two vector spaces `V⊗V` is the one with the product of
+and one of them is that the the tensor product of two vector spaces `V ⊗ V` is the one with the product of
-their dimensions (as opposed to `V⊕V = V×V` which has the sum).
+their dimensions (as opposed to `V × V` which has the sum).
 The Kronecker product
-`kron` maps to such a tensor product space (as `vcat` maps into the direct sum `V⊕V`).
+`kron` maps to such a tensor product space (as `vcat` maps into `V × V`).
 We can always think of these combined indices `(i,I) = i\I` in this way.
 <!--- in fact perhaps `i⊗I` ought to be another accepted notation. --->